2nd GRADE FIELD TRIP FAQ

 Under the direction of Thorne staff, the field trips are run by community volunteers including retired teachers, undergraduate and graduate students, certified Master Naturalists, and parents.
 Thorne trains all Volunteer Instructors in teaching methodology and naturalist skills and provides volunteers with both a highly refined set of curriculum and extensive mentorship to ensure the best possible experience for visiting students.

-The 2nd Grade Field Trip is free, including bus transportation, for BVSD and SVVSD schools.
+The 2nd Grade Field Trip is free for BVSD and SVVSD schools.

 The majority of registrations for Thorne’s Field Trip Program occur in the late summer and early fall.
 Be sure to register as early as possible as space is limited.
 If you are a BVSD teacher, CLICK HERE to register.
 SVVSD teachers should contact Michael O’Toole at email@example.com or 303.682.7232 to register.

-Thorne cannot guarantee bi-lingual instructors or instructors with ESL experience for its field trips; however, the field trip curriculum is scaffolded to ensure it is appropriate for all learners.
+Thorne cannot guarantee bi-lingual instructors or instructors with ELL experience for its field trips; however, the field trip curriculum is scaffolded to ensure it is appropriate for all learners.

 For BVSD students, the field trip is held at Sombrero Marsh Environmental Education Center in Boulder.
 For SVVSD students, the field trip is held at Sandstone Ranch in Longmont.

-From mid-September through October and April to mid-May Thorne offers field trips to BVSD students on Tuesday, Thursday, and Friday and SVVSD students on Tuesdays and Wednesdays.
+From mid-September through October and April to mid-May Thorne offers field trips to BVSD students on Tuesday, Thursday, and Friday and SVVSD students on Tuesdays and Thursdays.

 A typical field trip is 4 hours long, including lunch, and typically begins at 9:30AM; however, a 10:00 start is possible if necessary to accommodate travel to the site from schools located further from the field trip location.